 Attorneys: many attorneys advertise eviction services.
 Most have never done an eviction.
 That can cost you many extra months of no income.
 Hire an attorney that has had experience in handling evictions.
 They can take care of everything from posting the notices, to filing the court paperwork, to representing you if the tenant contests the eviction, they can file for a judgment for all the money the tenant owes you, and coordinate with the Miami Court Services for eviction day removal of the tenant.
 Before hiring, ask them what their fees will be in addition to the cost of filing with the court.
 Ask about experience in handling other evictions.
 Costs can range anywhere from a low flat fee (for firms that specialize in evictions) to a normal hourly rate (which can range from $150-400 per hour).

-1) Go back to court and seek a judgment for the amount of money owed.
+1) Seek a judgment for Claim of Expenses either in addition to the first count of Eviction, or after an eviction takes place.
 A judgement is a court document confirming the amount of money the tenant owes the landlord.
 There is a cost to seeking a judgement in court (both time and/or money).
 If it's a significant amount of money owed, it's a good idea to hire legal help in this matter.
+If landlords are using an attorney for the eviction, the attorney can file for the Claim of Expenses at the same time they are handling the eviction filing which may save a little money in legal fees and WILL save time.
+Waiting until an eviction happens before going BACK to court to seek a judgement will cost a little more in legal fees AND take longer to be get the judgment for money owed.

 2) Small claims court.
 This court is designed for those that want to handle their smaller legal money claims without hiring an attorney.
 It's much more user-friendly, but there is a limit.
 In Miami-Dade, small claims court will hear cases for $5k or less.